ONSdigital/eq-questionnaire-validator/README.md

 http://localhost:5001/validate?url=...
 ```

+### Running against a Runner

 Once you have validator running it can be used to run against eQ runner (https://github.com/ONSdigital/eq-questionnaire-runner).
-If you have runner spun up you can run `make validate-test-schemas` which will run your local validator on the test runner schemas.
+If you have runner spun up you can run `make validate-test-schemas` from within the root of runner which will use your local validator on the test runner schemas.

 ## Validating with Ajv